-I rode my bike to Bristol Road P.S. on the first day, wearing my helmet over the hijab on my head.
+I rode my bike to school on the first day, wearing my helmet over the hijab on my head.

 The building was somewhat intimidating to my ten year-old self, naturally, but I had some kind of undeniable excitement.
 Here, here I would reinvent myself.
 Now people would want to know me, know the quiet girl who lurked in the corner.

 I had a tough time finding my class teacher, the section 6D.
 My trademark panic had worked its way into my system even as I greeted what little acquaintances I spotted.

 I have a knack for panicking.
 Whenever things don't go just right, when I've totally forgotten something, when I'm lost and about to miss the bus.

 This has given me cause to envy those who relax and accept things as they come, people who can speak like silk and do it with ease.
 I accept and always have accepted authority with my head kept down, because that is what has been drilled into my head from day one.

 I am a coward.
 Self-preservation is my only true way of life.
 Putting in just enough effort to survive, to keep my head just above the water.

 Grade six was when I started to fail in my attempts to stay up, when the never-ending sea rushed into my lungs.

 My teacher was terrifying.
 He had the most piercing eyes and a hawk-like nose with this cold aura coming from him.